 Arriving from Germany: a turquoise-and-grey letter with fascinating museum reading inside!
 This exhibition from the Berlin Museum for Islamic Art basically encapsulates all my academic interests–it explores how visual and material culture reflects trade and exchange between countries and regions in the early modern world.
 Yes!
 Katha knows me too well.

 This menagerie escorted my letter all the way from Ireland!
 I’d like to think that the dolphin, otter, and eagle were semi-helpful with the Atlantic and Pacific crossings.

 Look at all the lovely colors and ocean-related gifts!
-There’s an inevitable “Keely attempts to use that hammerhead shark stamp for practically everything” post awaiting you as soon as I’m back on the Mainland.
+There’s an inevitable “Mailbox Mermaid attempts to use that hammerhead shark stamp for practically everything” post awaiting you as soon as I’m back from my trip.